Faruq-Hameed/java_prgm_1_-_2/README.md

 You can find the size of the array through the associated variable length So apart from calling for new, we can also initialize an array with a block, that contains comma-separated values to be assigned in the array.
 This works for all the types
+When you initialize an array with a block, the length of the array is precisely the number of the values specified in the block.
+The values of the block are assigned to the array in the order, eg. the first value is assigned to index 0, the second value to index 1 etc.
+Just like in ArrayLists, you can't access an index outside of the array